The Ultimate Coron Travel Guide

 CYC Beach

 Once we had swam a few lengths of Twin Lagoon it was onto CYC Beach.
 This tiny island and its slice of white sand and turquoise crystal waters is a great spot for lunch.
 Lay out and feel like you are stranded on your own desert island.
-Luckily there is a friendly local boat man who will sell you ice cold beers and snacks too…..perfect!
+Luckily there is a friendly local boatman who will sell you ice-cold beers and snacks too…..perfect!
 This spot is popular on the group tours and we arrived just as they were leaving so we had the island to ourselves.
 One of the perks of having a private tour- your own schedule.

 Our final stop was for a spot of snorkelling on the protected Sieta Pecados Reef.
 This was one of the most amazing reef gardens we snorkelled on during our trip and on par with the equally amazing Tubod Reef on Siquijor.

 TOP TIP – some of the main sites of Coron Island do have ‘entrance fees’ which go towards an eco fund to maintain the sites and environment.
 These are on top of your hire/tour prices.
-Sometimes on group tours these will be included so check before you go and always take some pesos with you.
+Sometimes on group tours, these will be included so check before you go and always take some pesos with you.
 We found that even including all of the entrance fees it was a far better value experience and thousands of pesos cheaper than doing a tour in El Nido.
 Budget a couple of hundred pesos per person for each location you want to visit.

 Sunset at Mt Tapyas

-If you are looking for a work out and a stunning sunset view then make your way to Mt Tapyas.
-Climb the 721 steps to the top and you will be rewarded with breath taking views of Coron Island and the surrounding hinterlands.
-It’s free to visit and boasts it’s own version of the Hollywood sign.
+If you are looking for a workout and a stunning sunset view then make your way to Mt Tapyas.
+Climb the 721 steps to the top and you will be rewarded with breathtaking views of Coron Island and the surrounding hinterlands.
+It’s free to visit and boasts its own version of the Hollywood sign.
 Take some water with you and something to sit on so you can settle down and enjoy the view.
-If you walk to the back of the view point you can see the lush green hills in the distance which are a stark contrast to the coastline around the corner.
+If you walk to the back of the viewpoint you can see the lush green hills in the distance which are a stark contrast to the coastline around the corner.
 Make your way here around an hour before sunset to make the most out of it.

 Mt Tapyas Sunset

-Where to eat in Coron
+Where to Eat in Coron

-No Name Bar – a great happy hour and offers a wide selection of pub style food.
+No Name Bar – a great happy hour and offers a wide selection of pub-style food.

-Where to stay in Coron
+Where to Stay in Coron

-Getting to Coron
+How to Get to Coron

 By Ferry from El Nido to Coron

 Be prepared that the internet may not be the best or the website might not be working properly when you are in El Nido.
 All issues we experienced and upon researching for this blog post the website was not working properly either.
-There is a Montenegro Ferry Office in El Nido but you can only purchase tickets from there in person 24 hours before the boats departure.
+There is a Montenegro Ferry Office in El Nido but you can only purchase tickets from there in person 24 hours before the boat’s departure.

-The ferry departed at 6am which meant that you experienced sunrise over the ocean which is breathtaking.
+The ferry departed at 6 am which meant that you experienced sunrise over the ocean which is breathtaking.
 You can sit on the open deck and watch the islands pass by.
 The journey takes approximately 4 hours.

 Flying to Coron